Over Fluxing in Transformer

-How the transformer works?
+How does the transformer work?

 E= 4.44 Φf N